dodgerbluetx/DEND-Project-03-DWH_Warehouse/README.md

    the cluster is fully built.

-2. `create_tables.py` - This script will drop all tables is already existing, and then create the following tables:
+2. `create_tables.py` - This script will drop all tables is already existing, and then create the following tables using queries found in the sql_queries.py script.

    * `staging_events` - staging table for event data
    * `staging_songs` - staging table for song data